 Epsom salt is not a drug, but if someone accuses you of Epsom salt drug use, you can tell them not to worry.
 Epsom salt is a harmless substance that is actually used in baths to help users relax and to help reduce inflammation in the body.

 Bath salts drug symptoms are numerous.
-Although people use this drug for pleasurable feelings, many of the bath salts side effects are not pleasant at all.
-This drug begins to work about fifteen minutes after consumption and it can last for as long as six hours.
+Although people use this drug for pleasurable feelings, many of the bath salts drug side effects are not pleasant at all.
+This drug begins to work about fifteen minutes after consumption, and it can last for as long as six hours.

 Although the user will feel some feelings of stimulation and euphoria, and he or she may enjoy pleasant hallucinations at first, there are a great number of negative effects that may also arise.

 Feelings of agitation, anxiety, fear, paranoia, panic, and anger may occur.
 An individual may also feel chest pain, an increased heart and pulse rate, sweating, nausea, sweating, faintness, or chills, as well.
 People on bath salts may find that they enjoy the bath salts drug effects initially.
 They may discover that they feel more friendly than usual and they may have an increased sex drive.
 However, the methylenedioxypyrovalerone effects that follow may not be enjoyable.
 Due to the long length of a bath salts “trip,” they may find that they don’t like them at all after a short while and there will be no escape.
 Also, if the negative physical effects continue to grow over time, the user may be putting his or her life in danger, and he or she may not have the presence of mind to seek medical attention.

 Can people become addicted to bath salts drug?
 Although a physical addiction to bath salts is unlikely, a mental, emotional, or behavioral addiction to this drug is possible.
 Regular bath salts abuse can become addictive and the long-term effects of bath salts on the brain and bath salts effects on the body will soon become evident.